 To protect the safety of The Red House community we have compiled a detailed response to the Government’s request for ‘Systems of Control’ in Early Years settings.
-The ‘system of control’ build on the hierarchy of protective measures that have been in use throughout the coronavirus (COVID-19) outbreak.
+The ‘systems of control’ build on the hierarchy of protective measures that have been in use throughout the coronavirus (COVID-19) outbreak.
 When implemented in line with a revised risk assessment, these measures should create an inherently safer environment for children, families and staff, one where the risk of transmission of infection is substantially reduced.

 The Red House Covid-19 risk assessment is our major contribution to ensure a safer environment during the pandemic.
-It and is available here to download.
+It is available here to download.
 Please note the following particular changes to practice:

-As part of our adaptations we have reduced capacity form 53 children attending each day to 35.
+As part of our adaptations we have reduced capacity from 53 children attending each day to 35.
 The smaller community enables us to effectively implement safer practice whilst ensuring that the vitality and openness of all our interactions, but particularly those of young children are not compromised.

-If you would like further information about this and any other aspects of our current covid19 safety precautions, please contact us by phone or email.
+If you would like further information about this and any other aspects of our current covid-19 safety precautions, please contact us by phone or email.